 The regulators are progressing very slowly as the technology develops and may be asking you for product proof that you are not ready for yet.
 This is why you need to incorporate someone like a component partner into your process to take the load off you in areas that require professionalism and experience, like Connectivity and UTM services.

 We understand that choosing the right partner takes a lot of trust, but some companies are doing it and reaping the rewards.
-One example is where a UAV communication company like Elsight collaborates with a partner who offers cloud-based, UAV operating systems, Like FlightOps (By Simplex C2).
+One example is where a UAV communication company like Elsight collaborates with a partner who offers cloud-based, UAV operations, Like FlightOps (By Simplex C2).
 Each has their own skillset, but together, they are more powerful.

 There are still several working methodologies of commercial BVLOS operations, and any number of combinations can successfully lead to commercialism, scalability, and regulation.
 Who will get there first?